If you want to go quickly, go alone. If you want to go far, go together. —African proverb

 Ultimately, implementing learning contracts will provide both the work and the motivation to do it.
 With contracts, there is always optional work available for groups who finish early, and there are choices about the mode of the work students can do, whether they need more practice or are ready to move on to enrichment activities.

 When students with very different attitudes about schoolwork first begin to work together, there will often be tension between them.
-Unless steps are taken, one or two highly motivated students will often do most or all of the work within agroup, while other, less-motivated students will see group work as a shortcut.
+Unless steps are taken, one or two highly motivated students will often do most or all of the work within a group, while other, less-motivated students will see group work as a shortcut.
 Obviously, the students doing more work will resent the situation and feel it is unfair, and they will be right.
 Worse, the unmotivated students will still not be learning much.

 If the problem is limited in scope—only one or two groups are struggling with it—personal conversations with the members of those groups may resolve the situation.
 In talking to the highly motivated students, let them know that the situation is unacceptable and will change.
 Their task is to help the others learn, which means sharing what they know, but not doing work for someone else.
-Some of the strategies discussed in the problem of academic selfishness above are relevant here.

 In talking to the less motivated students, remind them that it is in their best interest to use the group structure to actually learn with the others.
 That kind of participation leads to better grades and a more meaningful experience.
 Copying is still not acceptable, because it rarely helps anyone learn.
 (Don’t argue the point that it is morally wrong—they’ve already been told that many times, and reminding them is unlikely to stop the behavior.)

 If the problem is more widespread, then a combination of whole-class discussions and individual conversations are needed.
-Again, it is important for you to have patience—once the classroom culture is grounded in genuine learning, this problem will become insignificant.
+Again, it is important for you to have patience—once the classroom culture is grounded in self-directed learning, this problem will become insignificant.

 There are also structural solutions to resolve uneven participation.
 Copying is precluded when the group’s task is to prepare the individuals to do work by themselves.
 For instance, when students practice solving problems together in a group in order do similar problems on their own, everyone has an incentive to learn from each other.